Obama Administration in Danger of Not Finishing Key Rules in Time

-The wheels of the regulatory process turn slowly, partly because the process is full of important opportunities for input from the public and regulated entities.
+The wheels of the regulatory process turn slowly, in part because the process is full of important opportunities for input from the public and regulated entities.
 But it’s also slow because it is rife with opportunities for diversion by advocates whose interests are served by delay, and because the Washington regulatory apparatus has simply grown accustomed to missed deadlines and overly lengthy review periods.

 Slow-motion regulating often served the purposes of the Bush Administration.
 But the Obama Administration came to power with the stated objective of reinvigorating regulatory safeguards for health, safety, the environment, and more.
 And with regulatory timelines spanning years, not months, the Administration’s commitment would suggest the need for a certain sense of urgency.
 But two years into the Administration, with a new presidential campaign starting to gear up and the end of the President’s first term in sight, a report from a group of CPR Member Scholars and staff identified nine critical rules in danger of not emerging from the pipeline in time.